What Trauma Really Is

 • HPA axis dysregulation: chronic stress-hormone activation produces inflammation, immune disruption, and long-term health consequences that show up in clinics decades after the original exposure — often with no one connecting them to their source.

 These aren't separate symptoms.
 They're a coordinated response — a nervous system that received the message that the world is dangerous and restructured itself accordingly.
 The restructuring was correct, given the information available.
-The problem is it doesn't automatically undo when the circumstances change.
+It doesn't automatically undo when the circumstances change.
 It holds its position until something deliberately teaches it otherwise.

 // You Didn't Just "Have a Bad Day" The Three Architectures of Trauma